-2. Narcotic analgesics
+2. Narcotics

-Narcotic analgesics are usually indicated for short-term pain relief following acute injury or post-surgery (typically between 1-7 days).
-They are seldom prescribed beyond seven days however this may depend on circumstances including the complexity of a surgical procedure.
-The use of narcotic analgesics administered through any route is prohibited in-competition.
+Narcotics are usually indicated for short-term pain relief following acute injury or postsurgery (typically between 1-7 days).
+They are seldom prescribed beyond seven days however, this may depend on circumstances including the complexity of a surgical procedure.
+The use of narcotic analgesics administered through any route is only prohibited in-competition.

-NOTE: Refer to the TUE Physician Guidelines document on Neuropathic Pain for further discussion on narcotics as well as the use of cannabinoids.
+NOTE: Refer to the TUE Physician Guidelines on Neuropathic Pain for further discussion on narcotics as well as the use of cannabinoids.